We all know that Z-Wave makes our home smart, but does it make our home safer too?

 That’s a good thing and allows you a smooth transition to a new protocol, should you ever decide to try out a different home automation technology.

-Related Read: Best Z-Wave Controllers for your needs!
+Related Read: Best Z-Wave Hub/Controllers for you!

 Z-Wave or ZigBee: Which One Is Better?